Summary of Dissent

-The “neural network” technology that powers current artificial intelligence is exceptionally error prone, deceptive, poorly understood, and dangerous.
-It is widely used without adequate safeguards in situations where it causes increasing harms.
-It is not inevitable; we should replace it with better alternatives.
+The neural network and GPT technologies that power current artificial intelligence are exceptionally error prone, deceptive, poorly understood, and dangerous.
+They are widely used without adequate safeguards in situations where they cause increasing harms.
+They are not inevitable, and we should replace them with better alternatives.

-Gradient Dissent is divided in three chapters, plus an epilogue.
+Gradient Dissent is divided into three chapters, plus an epilogue.

-- “Backpropaganda: anti-rational neuro-mythology” explains the misleading rhetoric decision makers use to justify building and putting into use dangerously defective AI technology.
+“Backpropaganda: anti-rational neuro-mythology” explains the misleading rhetoric decision makers use to justify building and deploying dangerously defective AI technology.

 “Do AI as science and engineering instead” discusses neglected technical approaches that may make systems based on neural networks less risky.
 Ultimately, though, those cannot be made adequately safe with technical fixes; nor can technical progress address irresponsible misuse.
 Instead, these technologies should be deprecated, avoided, regulated, and replaced.